Ric Flair's Last Match: Pre-show

-In the opening contest of the pre-show, New Japan Pro Wrestling star Yuya Uemura faced Ren Narita, a young lion in New Japan's Dojo.
+In the opening contest of the pre-show, New Japan Pro Wrestling young lions Yuya Uemura and Ren Narita faced each other.
 Narita took the victory by pinning Uemura with a bridging belly to belly suplex.

 Tony Schiavone introduced Ric Flair for an interview segment, but instead Jay Lethal came out with Karen Jarrett to do a Flair impersonation and antagonize the crowd.
 Jarrett was interrupted by loud "Who are you?" chants from the audience.

 Frank the Clown then entered the ring to insult Ric Flair, at which point Jacob Fatu came out.
 Frank the Clown attempted to escape up the entranceway, but Mick Foley prevented him from leaving and threw him back in the ring to get beatdown by Fatu.

 The second contest of the show and final contest of the pre-show saw Game Changer Wrestling (GCW) star Mance Warner win the Bunkhouse Battle Royale by last eliminating Bully Ray.
 Prior to the match, the announced participants were already in the ring when Nick Gage came out and declared that he had brought a contingent of GCW stars as surprise entrants.